Erin’ Recipe Rundown

 How to Make Sirloin Tip Roast

-Sirloin tip roast juices in a slow cooker
+Sirloin tip roast broth in a slow cooler and vegetables and meat in a slow cooker

-• Add the beef broth, Worcestershire sauce, Dijon mustard, tomato paste, Italian seasoning, thyme, and paprika to the bottom of the slow cooker insert.
-Whisk to combine.
+• Add the beef broth: Add the broth, Worcestershire sauce, Dijon mustard, tomato paste, and seasoning to the bottom of the slow cooker insert.
+Whisk.

-• Place roast, onion, carrots, potatoes, garlic, and bay leaves to the bottom of the pot of your slow cooker.
+• Add all other ingredients: Add the roast, onion, carrots, potatoes, garlic, and bay leaves.
 Stir to combine.

 Cooked roast, carrots, onions, and potatoes in a slow cooker

-• Slow roast cook on low heat for 8 hours, or until the roast is fork-tender and shreds easily.
+• Slow cook: Slow roast cook on low heat for 8 hours, or until the roast is fork-tender and shreds easily.
 Garnish with fresh parsley and enjoy immediately.

 spoon lifting Sirloin roast with carrots and potatoes

-Store leftover roast in an airtight container in the fridge for up to five days.
+• To Store: Store leftover roast in an airtight container in the fridge for up to five days.
+Reheat on the stovetop or in the microwave before serving.

 Sirloin roast with carrots and potatoes in a baking dish with gravy poured over top

-• I’m using a boneless beef sirloin tip roast for this recipe, but there are plenty of beef roast options you could use in its place.
+• Use alternative cuts of meat: I’m using a boneless beef sirloin tip roast for this recipe, but there are plenty of beef roast options you could use in its place.
 Try a chuck roast, a rump roast, or whatever you can find!
 As long as you cook it low and slow, you’ll end up with juicy meat that’s perfect for weeknight dinner and holiday meals alike.

-• I like to serve the juices from the slow cooker on the side as an au jus for this sirloin tip roast recipe.
+• Serve with au jus/gravy: I like to serve the juices from the slow cooker on the side as an au jus for this sirloin tip roast recipe.
 But if you would prefer to thicken them into a gravy, simply add the juices to a medium saucepan, whisk in 2 tablespoons of cornstarch, and cook over medium heat until thickened to your desired consistency.

-• I’m using onion, carrots, and potatoes in this slow cooker sirloin tip roast, but you could swap any of those for other root vegetables, such as parsnips or turnips.
+• Swap root vegetables: I’m using onion, carrots, and potatoes in this slow cooker sirloin tip roast, but you could swap any of those for other root vegetables, such as parsnips or turnips.
 Just make sure your vegetables are at least 1-2” long so they don’t overcook!

-• You could also remove the potatoes at the end of cooking and then make them into mashed potatoes if prefer.
+• Make mashed potatoes: You could also remove the potatoes at the end of cooking and then make them into mashed potatoes, if you prefer.
 Both options are a great accompaniment to this sirloin tip round roast!

 Sirloin roast with carrots and potatoes in a baking dish